 In a Lithium-ion battery, Lithium is (naturally) the main ingredient.
 However, the Li-ion batteries also contain other metals, including cobalt, nickel, and graphite.
 There are several types of Li-ion batteries, and each one is created and used differently.

 The materials used in the Li-ion batteries can be recycled with the right procedure.
-The recycled materials in Li-ion batteries include metal compounds, iron, aluminium, graphite, copper, and plastic.
+The recycled materials in Li-ion batteries include metal compounds, iron, aluminum, graphite, copper, and plastic.

 How and Where to Recycle Lithium-ion Batteries?